apace100/origins-docs/docs/types/power_types/stacking_status_effect.md

     }
 }
 ```

-This example makes the player blind after being exposed to the sun for at least 4 seconds.
+This example will apply the Blindness I status effect that would last for  seconds after being exposed to the sun for at least 4 seconds.